GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

-This tab is used to specify any additional C extension modules (i.e. other than those that are part of the Python standard library or PyQt) that will be statically linked into the Python interpreter library.
-For each extension module its name and the directory containing it must be specified.
-On Windows an extension module will have a ``.lib`` filename suffix.
-The suffix will be ``.a`` on most other platforms.
+This tab is used to specify any additional C extension modules (i.e. other than those that are part of the Python standard library or PyQt) that will be statically linked into the application.

 **Name**
-    TODO
-    the full package path foo.bar.baz
+    is the full (dot separated) package name of the extension module.

 **LIBS**
-    TODO
+    is the value added to the :program:`qmake` ``LIBS`` variable in order to link the compiled extension module.

 To edit the list just double-click on the entry to modify or delete.
 To add a new entry just double-click the list after the last entry.